 A “relative” refers to a spouse, child/ child-in-law, grandchild/ grandchild-in-law, sibling/ sibling-in-law, parent/ parent-in-law, grandparent/ grandparent-in-law.

 The Persons with Disabilities Scheme, as its name suggests, is dedicated to persons with disabilities.
-Subject to the general criteria, a person with disabilities can apply for this scheme if he employs an FDW; a person can also apply if he is employing an FDW to look after a relative with disabilities.
+Subject to the general criteria, a person with disabilities can apply for this scheme if he employs an FDW.
+A person can also apply if he is employing an FDW to look after a relative with disabilities.

 For this scheme, the care recipient needs to be certified by a qualified assessor as being permanently unable to perform at least one activity of daily living (ADL) i.e. eating, bathing, dressing, transferring, toileting, and walking or moving around.
 Persons with ASD or ID can also choose to be assessed using the Client Assessment Form (CAF).

-The scheme is administered by Agency for Integrated Care (AIC).
+This scheme is administered by Agency for Integrated Care (AIC).
 More information on eligibility and application are found below: